MichielNoback/gradle_streams_functional_demo/Readme.md

 Demo for Gradle, Java, Java functional programming and streams.

-Don't contact me about it.
+Please don't contact me about it.